awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 name, priority, section, archive, candidate version
 ```

-For information about patch compliance status values, see [About Patch Compliance Status Values](about-patch-compliance-states.md)\.
+For information about patch compliance status values, see [About patch compliance status values](about-patch-compliance-states.md)\.

-## How Patch Baseline Rules Work on SUSE Linux Enterprise Server<a name="patch-manager-how-it-works-linux-rules-sles"></a>
+## How patch baseline rules work on SUSE Linux Enterprise Server<a name="patch-manager-how-it-works-linux-rules-sles"></a>

 On SLES, each patch includes the following attributes that denote the properties of the packages in the patch:
 + **Category**: Corresponds to the value of the **Classification** key attribute in the patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.
 Denotes the type of patch included in the update notice\.